What is situational awareness?

 In other words you projected the picture in your mind into the future.

 I’ve heard many self defense practitioners say that focusing on situational awareness will make you paranoid.
 There is some truth in that.

-If so, how can you use situational awareness as a self defense tool?
-Surely it will just make you feel overwhelmed and paranoid?
-Paranoia distorts the ability to discern danger from imagined threat.
+If so, how can you use situational awareness as a self-defense tool?
+Surely it’ll just make you feel overwhelmed and paranoid?
+Paranoia distorts the ability to discern danger from an imagined threat.

 This is true.
 You can’t constantly be scanning your environment actively looking for threats.